ElijahKSmith/struct-grpc-repro/README.md

 # struct-grpc-repro

-Minimal reproduction repo for an issue where gRPC node is not serializing structs properly
+Minimal reproduction repo for an issue where `@grpc/grps-js` is not serializing `google.protobuf.Struct` data properly.

 How to run: